heidekrueger/bnelearn/installation.md

 # Remote development on GPU-Server

 Since the June 2019 release, Visual Studio Code supports remote development via SSH which should be the most comfortable way to work with this package.
-Come and ask me (Stefan) how to set it up.
+Come and ask me () how to set it up.

 # Non-Python Requirements